3 debt repayment strategies to get out of debt

 Creagh says, “We told MyBudget what we wanted to try to keep a hold of and they built the plan around that.”

-The best debt repayment strategy was one that meant they didn’t have to sacrifice their entire lifestyle to pay down their debts.
+The best debt repayment option was one that meant they didn’t have to sacrifice their entire lifestyle to pay down their debts.
+They could make regular payments, not fall behind and not lose the lifestyle they’d been able to achieve.

 The result?
 Megan and Creagh have been able to pay off five credit cards in 10 months (about $60,000) and now have their sights set on a house deposit.